llpeterson/applications/infrastructure.md

 types of devices can report, *plus* what configuration information those same devices are able to respond to.
-Agreeing to a single standard for configuration is inherently challenging because every vendor claims their device is a unicorn: unlike the feature-free device their competitors sell.
+Agreeing to a single standard for configuration is inherently challenging because every vendor claims their device is a unicorn, unlike the devices their competitors sell.
 (That is to say, the challenge is not entirely technical.)

 The general approach is to allow each device